hahnworks/ShoppingListSort/README.md

 ## TODO

-In the long run, this is intended as an integration for Home Assistant using HASS.
+In the long run, this is intended as an integration for Home Assistant using HACS.
 I just do not have the time yet to implement this application properly as an integration, but this is the goal.